MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/nf-winuser-getwindowtextlengthw.md

 If the function succeeds, the return value is the length, in characters, of the text.
 Under certain conditions, this value may actually be greater than the length of the text.
 For more information, see the following Remarks section.

 If the window has no text, the return value is zero.
 To get extended error information, call <a href="https://docs.microsoft.com/windows/desktop/api/errhandlingapi/nf-errhandlingapi-getlasterror">GetLastError</a>.

+If the length of the text is zero and the function succeeds, the return value is zero, but the function does not clear the last error information.
+To determine success or failure, clear the last error information by calling <a href="https://docs.microsoft.com/windows/desktop/api/errhandlingapi/nf-errhandlingapi-setlasterror">SetLastError</a> with 0, then call <b>GetWindowTextLength</b>.
+Function failure will be indicated by a return value of zero and a <a href="https://docs.microsoft.com/windows/desktop/api/errhandlingapi/nf-errhandlingapi-getlasterror">GetLastError</a> result that is nonzero.